 FIRST REFERENCE: Use the full name of 'The Institute for Peace and Conflict' on first reference.
 Use 'Vietnam Center and Archive' on first reference.
 When referring to the archive specifically, it should be the 'Sam Johnson Vietnam Archive.'

 SECOND REFERNECE: It is acceptable to use 'IPAC' on second reference for the institute.
 It is acceptable to use 'Vietnam Center' and Vietnam Archive' on second reference.

-The Office of Institutional Advancement serves as the fundraising office for the Texas Tech University System.
+Institutional Advancement serves as the fundraising mechanism for the Texas Tech University System.
 It encourages contributions and raising money for student scholarships, faculty support and research.